 When using shampoo to treat your baby, make sure to opt for the non-scented shampoo, which is generally easier on their delicate skin.
 You should also avoid using adult shampoo which isn’t good for a baby’s skin.

-• Made with plant-derived and other thoughtfully chosen ingredients
+- Made with thoughtfully chosen ingredients and little ones in mind

 Cradle Cap Shampoo